stanleyjzheng/IOhackHackathon2020/README.md

   PopQ!, or popular times and queue, is an all-in-one webpage designed for facilitating social distancing by directing users to less busy stores as well as providing a remote queue system so that users may stay in their cars while waiting for busy services.

-**If you have access to our pitch video, please go to dependencies.txt, read it, and download the dependencies.**
+**If you have access to our pitch video, please go to dependencies.txt, read it, and download the dependencies.
+Then, read how to run below**

+# How to run

 # pt (populartimes)
   The goal of this program is to give users advice in order to avoid crowds at stores and public places.